Khanz9664/portfolio/README.md

 ## Installation & Setup

-To run this portfolio locally, follow the steps below:
+To run this portfolio locally, follow these steps:

 1. **Clone the repository:**
     ```bash